The 2020 JBT Las Vegas Main Event- event details and complete rules

 3. Entry fee: The entry fee is $100 in Open SIngles ($30 linage, $60 prizes and awards, $10 expenses); and $80 in Handicap and Girls Scratch Singles ($30 linage, $40 prizes and awards, $10 expenses).
 Singles re-entries in all divisions are $60 ($20 linage, $40 prizes and awards, $0 expenses).
 Doubles entry fees are $40 per team ($13.50 linage, $25 awards, $1.50 expenses).
 Team entry fee is $100 per team ($40 linage, $60 awards).
 Awards fees returned 100%.
 Full entry fees must accompany your entry form to guarantee your entry.
 You may also prepay for your one singles re-entry squad, which is the only way to guarantee your re-entry.

 4. Walk-in entries ARE permitted until each squad’s starting time.
-Unlimited re-entries are permitted in Singles and Doubles as space permits.
+Only two singles squads may be reserved, but otherwise unlimited re-entries are permitted in Singles and Doubles as space permits.
 Some squads are expected to sell out in advance, so we recommend mailing your completed entry form as soon as possible.
 We strongly encourage handicap bowlers to send in payment prior to sending in your 12/7 average verification, so that you may reserve your squad choice.
 Average verification (see rule 14) may later be sent by fax to 1-888-400-3350, or email to email@example.com.

 5. Prepaid bowlers MUST check in at least 30 minutes prior to squad starting time, or risk losing their spot to wait-listed bowlers.